moson-mo/mntray/README.md

 URL| WebSocket URL of the mnservice server|
 MaxArticles| The maximum number of articles to retrieve / show in the menu|
 Categories| The categories you want to get announcements for</br>Remove unwanted categories if needed|
-ArticlesFile| Path to the local file with news articles|
 RefreshInterval| The interval (in seconds) in which mntray will check for new articles|
 Autostart| Places a .desktop file in the users autostart folder when "true"|
 HideNoNews| When set to "true", the tray icon is hidden when all news have been read|
 ErrorNotifications| Show a notification in case articles can not be retrieved (f.e. network down)|
-DelayAfterStart| Delays checking for news articles after startup (in seconds), f.e. wait for network to be up|
+DelayAfterStart| Delays checking for news articles after startup (in seconds), f.e. wait for network to be up.
+Note that this setting only takes effect when mntray is started with parameter "--delay"|
+DetectCategoriesFromBranch| If "true", it auto-detects the Manjaro branch and filters categories accordingly (f.e.
+"Stable Updates" & "Announcements")|

 </br>

 ## Dependencies